lordtmk/lord4j/README.md

 # lord4j

-Automating log4j exploit as much as possible
+Trying to automate log4j exploit as much as possible